ckeditor/ckeditor4-docs/guides/dev/features/codesnippetgeshi/README.md

 ### Summary

 In this tutorial we used a `lib/` directory as an example of organizing the directory structure outside of CKEditor.
-Most likely you'll want to adjust it to match your needs, but remember to update [`config.codeSnippetGeshi_url`](#!/api/CKEDITOR.config-cfg-codeSnippetGeshi_url) config otion.
+Most likely you'll want to adjust it to match your needs, but remember to update [`config.codeSnippetGeshi_url`](#!/api/CKEDITOR.config-cfg-codeSnippetGeshi_url) config option.

 You can now open your page with CKEditor and add some code to it.
 As long as [Code Snippet GeSHi](#!/guide/dev_codesnippetgeshi) plugin will be enabled, it will send AJAX requests to GeSHi adapter file pointed by the [`config.codeSnippetGeshi_url`](#!/api/CKEDITOR.config-cfg-codeSnippetGeshi_url) config option.